 Safety |

-Generally safe and follows strict rules. |
+Generally safe and follows strict conversion rules. |

-May cause precision loss or undefined behavior. |
+Can cause precision loss or undefined behavior if misused. |

 Common Uses |

-Incompatible type conversions, downcasting, overriding the default behavior. |
+Incompatible type conversions, downcasting, overriding default conversions. |

 Performance |

-Fast and does no extra computation. |
+Fast with no additional computation. |

-It can have a slight overhead, depending on the cast used. |
+May introduce slight overhead, depending on the casting method. |

-Risks of Type Conversion in C++
+Common Pitfalls and Risks of Type Casting in C++

 - Precision loss occurs due to converting the double to an int, which truncates the decimal values.